 My educational and personal paths have afforded me the opportunity to explore various parts of the world, including Europe and Central and South America.
 I formerly lived abroad in Spain and am bilingual in Spanish.
 These experiences have enriched my multicultural competence and sensitivity, heightened my awareness of the importance of culture and community in one’s development and well-being, and fostered my creativity in working with clients.
 I strongly respect and value diverse worldviews and am committed to furthering my own cultural consciousness and contributing to the promotion of social justice.

-As co-chair of the Diversity Committee and co-facilitator of the Multicultural Seminar at Johns Hopkins University Counseling Center, I am in charge of creating trainings aimed at enhancing multicultural competence and humility for staff clinicians and doctoral psychology interns.
+As co-chair of the Diversity Committee and co-facilitator of the Multicultural Seminar at Johns Hopkins University Counseling Center, I was in charge of creating trainings aimed at enhancing multicultural competence and humility for staff clinicians and doctoral psychology interns.